-Accommodations: If you have a special accommodation/need that has been reported to the college, please let me know discretely as soon as possible, so that I can work to meet your accommodation.
+Accommodations: If you have a special accommodation/need that has been reported to the college, please let me know discretely during the first week, so that I can work to meet your accommodation.

-Suggestions: Form a study group and work together on problems constantly.
-To become a good programmer and problem solver, you must work on many problems.
-Attempt problems that aren't assigned to help you learn the material.
+Suggestions: To become a good programmer and problem solver, you must work on many problems.
 If you need help, please see me, peers or the math center for assistance.
 There are many resources, so there is no excuse for not using them.